 Enjoy this short trailer.
 To watch the full 3:08:03 video Subscribe now

-In The Spread Dredge Fishing with Captain Glenn Cameron shares all the knowledge you need to use dredges and catch more fish.
+The In The Spread dredge fishing video with Captain Glenn Cameron shares all the knowledge you need to use dredges and catch more fish.
 Join us as we dissect every component you need to successfully target billfish.
 Learn how Glenn turned the competition on it's head, as he won the Bahamas Billfish Championship utilizing dredges and light tackle.

 As in some of our other fishing videos, we start with an in depth conversation with Glenn Cameron in order to establish why dredges are so important and which species you can target such as blue marlin, white marlin, black marlin and sailfish.
-We also look at the strategies used once they are hooked which will dictate how the fish will fight depending on where the pull comes from.
-Glenn explains why it is sometimes better to let the line out to make the fish swim towards the boat.
+We also look at the strategies used once they are hooked which will dictate how the fish will fight depending on which direction the line is being pulled.
+Glenn explains why it is sometimes better to let the line off the reel to make the fish swim towards the boat.
 This discussion also includes drag and drag settings as well as the difference in drag according to how much line is in the water.